LuShuchen/prune-rdp-heartbeat/assets/store-listing/metadata.md

 • Visual Heartbeat: A smooth, pulsing dot that confirms your display stream is active.

+• Start on Boot: Supports starting automatically with Windows, so you can set it and forget it.
+(New in v1.1)

 • Unobtrusive Design: "Always on Top" ensures visibility, while "Click-through" mode prevents it from blocking your mouse clicks.

 • Highly Customizable: